-This is really helpful to ensure we get your portrait to you in a timely manner.
+This is to ensure we get your portrait to you in a timely manner.

 We are continuing to develop the most efficient method of delivering portraits in Saskatoon for both our PPE Portraits Canada team and for the healthcare professionals that request portraits.
-We will do our best to deliver directly to the hospital and/or unit that you indicate below (if your hospital/unit isn't listed, please write the name of the hospital/unit in "Other").
+We will do our best to deliver directly to the hospital and/or unit/department that you indicate below.
+If your hospital and/or unit/department isn't listed, please specify by selection the option "Other".